-When your weight is putting your health at risk, and everything you have tried to shed the pounds has failed, bariatric surgery might be the logical next step.
+Bariatric surgery might be the logical next step when your weight puts your health at risk, and everything you have tried to shed the pounds has failed.

 Bariatric surgeries are procedures designed to alter the digestive system, primarily the stomach.
 The two most popular forms of bariatric surgery are gastric sleeve surgery and gastric bypass surgery.
 Quite often, you will hear both referred to as weight loss surgery.

-While the two procedures pursue the same goal of helping people lose weight, they feature significant differences that are worth discussing.
-Let’s have a look at gastric sleeve vs.bypass, so you can make a more informed decision when talking about your options with your doctor.
+While the two procedures pursue the same goal of helping people lose weight, they feature significant differences worth discussing.
+So let’s look at gastric sleeve vs. bypass, so you can make a more informed decision when discussing your options with your doctor.

 Gastric Sleeve vs. Bypass Surgery – The Similarities